stsolovey/simple_tcp_server/README.md

 ## Development Commands

 - **Start the server**: `make up`
+- **Install necessary tools**: `make tools`
 - **Format and tidy the code**: `make tidy`
 - **Lint the code**: `make lint`
 - **Run tests**: `make test`

+## Contribution

+Feel free to fork the repository, make improvements or customize as needed, and submit pull requests.
+For major changes, please open an issue first to discuss what you would like to change.